madptr/madptr/posts/2023-01-22-virtualFunc1.md

 2. Move the `getNumDoors()` function from the base class to the derived classes.
 3. Introduce virtual function.

-*Note: If you feel **option 1** works perfectly fine, it must be because of my bad example.
+>If you feel **option 1** works perfectly fine, it must be because of my bad example.
 Handling one integer is easy.
-Assume the integer is a placeholder that presents a problem bigger than an integer.*
+Assume the integer is a placeholder that presents a problem bigger than an integer.

 While the first two methods are bound to work fine, it demands a lot of code refactorings.
-This is where the **virtual function** comes to the rescue.
+This is where a **virtual function** comes to the rescue.

 ```c++
 class Car : public Actor {